Privia Health Group Inc. (PRVA) Shares Down Despite Recent Market Volatility

 PRVA’s Market Performance

-PRVA stock saw a decrease of -7.64% in the past week, with a monthly decline of -10.90% and a quarterly a decrease of -9.68%.
-The volatility ratio for the week is 4.43%, and the volatility levels for the last 30 days are 3.93% for Privia Health Group Inc. (PRVA).
-The simple moving average for the last 20 days is -6.36% for PRVA’s stock, with a simple moving average of -16.42% for the last 200 days.
+PRVA stock saw a decrease of 2.40% in the past week, with a monthly decline of -1.10% and a quarterly a decrease of 4.36%.
+The volatility ratio for the week is 8.37%, and the volatility levels for the last 30 days are 5.25% for Privia Health Group Inc. (PRVA)..
+The simple moving average for the past 20 days is 3.06% for PRVA’s stock, with a -6.90% simple moving average for the past 200 days.

 Analysts’ Opinion of PRVA